msjuck/trace_dest_ips/README.md

 ## What is trace_dest_ips?

-This is simple script for output all track
+This is simple script for traceroute output of some destination ips in pacap file.

 ## pre requirements